sandragreiner/sandragreiner.github.io/index.md

 [Feb'25] For "outstanding review contributions" as PC at [VaMoS 2025](https://familiar-project.github.io/VaMoS2025/awards/), I received the **Best Reviewer Award** :)

+[Jan'25] Our JSS article [Managing control software variability in Cyber-Physical Production Systems: The V4rdiac approach](https://www.sciencedirect.com/science/article/abs/pii/S0164121224003698) in which we explore the capabilities of delta-oriented product lines for CPPS got published.

 [Jan'25] I'm co-organizing the [16th Transformation Tool Contest](https://transformationtoolcontest.github.io/) as part of the [STAF conference](https://conf.researchr.org/home/staf-2025/ttc-2025#About).
 Submission of novel cases, extensions to previous solutions, and nove solutions is now open.

 [Dec'24] Great news: Together with Jose Galindo, I have the honor to serve as **Research Track Chair** at [SPLC 2025](https://2025.splc.net).